Contrast-Security-OSS/docs/content/installation/java/policy/Level2Rules.md

 >**Note:** This method must be enabled for source creation to occur and the `id` field must be unique.
 The specified tag for a source should indicate the concern.

 For these instructions, you're concerned that the parameter returned from this method might contain a credit card.
-If multiple sources can return data with credit card numbers in them, you can create multiple sources with unique `id` and `name` attributes that all designate the same tags - in this case, `ccn`.
+If multiple sources can return data with credit card numbers in them, you can create multiple sources with unique `id` and `name` attributes that all designate the same tags - in this case, `
+`.

 <a href="assets/images/lvl_2_rule_dataflow_source_xml.png" rel="lightbox" title="DataFlow Rule - Source - XML"><img class="thumbnail" src="assets/images/lvl_2_rule_dataflow_source_xml.png"/></a>